Wscats/search-online/README.md

 # How To Use

+## Search

 You can select a keyword in the code, right-click to open the drop-down menu, select `Search Online`, it will automatically open the browser for you and search for related content.

 Or select a keyword in the code, use the shortcut key `cmd+q(mac)` / `ctrl+q(win)` to open the browser search results.

 ![img](https://github.com/Wscats/search-online/blob/master/img/2.gif?raw=true)

+## Translate

-Or select the keywords in the code, right-click the drop-down menu and select `Traslate Online`, it will automatically open the browser and use Google Translate to help you translate the content.
+You can select a keyword in the code, right-click the drop-down menu and select `Traslate Online`, it will automatically open the browser and use Google Translate to help you translate the content.

+Or select a keyword in the code, use the shortcut key `cmd+r(mac) / ctrl+r(win)` to translate the content.

 ![img](https://github.com/Wscats/search-online/blob/master/img/1.gif?raw=true)